unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/02_craft/04_sections.md

 In Restlet Studio, sections can be defined to group resources and representations, very much like packages for Java classes.
+Sections will allow you to organize the different items of your API.